CalClemmer/Eye-Defense/README.md

 # Some Code Snippets
 ==========================================================

 1.  <b>Aiming the Turret</b><br>
-This method on the turret class finds the closest enemy, then calculates the angle between the turret and that enemy. <br>
+This method on the turret class finds the closest enemy, then calculates the angle between the turret and that enemy.
+This calculated angle is set as the "aimAngle"<br>
     ```javascript
     aim() {
         let closestEnemy = findClosest(this.x, this.y, arrTriangles);